 Before your website can start converting visitors into customers, you have to fill it with clear, informational content and search engine optimization (SEO) features.
 These include:

 - High-volume keywords: When you search for a keyword or phrase on Google, you typically end up with results that use the exact words you searched.
 This isn’t an accident—it’s SEO.
 You can research the words your leads frequently search and use them in your titles and body text to increase your search engine ranking.

 - Optimized meta titles and meta descriptions: When your search engine results pop up after a search, you see a page title and a short description of its contents.
-Those are the meta title and meta description.
+Those are the meta title and meta descriptions.
 By including keywords and using content that entices searchers to click, you can drive more traffic to your site.

 - Internal and external links: Keywords aren’t the only factor that influences your search engine ranking.
 Google judges your site’s flow and credibility based on the internal and external links you use.
 Linking to credible outside sources and relevant internal site pages can help you appear higher in search engine results.